HooDeLin/CS3245-Legal-Case-Retrieval/README.txt

 However, during the evaluation phase, it was found that finding the right weights for the courts is non-trivial and due to time-constraints, we decided to turn off the influence of courts in the ranking of our results using a flag.

 ** Autocorrect (Experimental) **
-During indexing, it was discovered that the documents in dataset.csv has many spelling errors, such as 'ludqment', 'distlnction', 'llkellhood', etc. We attempted to use the `autocorrect` package to do the corrections.
+During indexing, it was discovered that the documents in dataset.csv has many spelling errors, such as 'ludqment', 'distlnction', 'llkellhood', etc. This is probably due to OCR technologies when trying to convert pdf or images of law documents into csv.
+We attempted to use the `autocorrect` package to do the corrections.
 However, the experiment that attempts to correct each and every words in the corpus took more than 24 hours to index.
 Therefore, correcting spelling is impractical.
+We believe that the result will be more informed and more useful if we are able to correct spelling, or have a fuzzy searcher that also returns results that has spelling errors.